What Does it Take to Be a Coil Winder, Taper, or Finisher?

 Critical Thinking: Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.

-Other Coil Winder, Taper, or Finisher Job Titles
+Types of Coil Winder, Taper, or Finisher Jobs

-Job Outlook for Coil Winders, Tapers, and Finishers
+Job Opportunities for Coil Winders, Tapers, and Finishers

-In 2016, there was an estimated number of 14,100 jobs in the United States for Coil Winder, Taper, or Finisher.
+There were about 14,100 jobs for Coil Winder, Taper, or Finisher in 2016 (in the United States).
 There is little to no growth in job opportunities for Coil Winder, Taper, or Finisher.
-There will be an estimated 1,200 positions for Coil Winder, Taper, or Finisher per year.
+The BLS estimates 1,200 yearly job openings in this field.

 The states with the most job growth for Coil Winder, Taper, or Finisher are Arizona, Colorado, and Georgia.
 Watch out if you plan on working in Idaho, Missouri, or New Hampshire.
 These states have the worst job growth for this type of profession.